-The Yorkshire Post, reporting on further allegations concerning sex abuse at Ampleforth College, has featured comments made by Rachel Thain, abuse team leader at Slee Blackwell Solicitors.
+The Yorkshire Post, reporting on further allegations concerning sex abuse at Ampleforth College, has featured comments made by a member of our abuse team.

 The story focuses on the Charity Commission’s announcement that it is investigating Ampleforth’s handling of sex abuse claims at its two schools; news which coincides with reports that North Yorkshire Police is also looking into three new cases of abuse at the Benedictine monk-run institution.